Going International: Part Four – Middle East and Asia

 Conclusions

 Experience or cultural heritage from Asia or the Far East can provide a powerful differentiator as you build a workstyle that meets your needs in the second half of your career.
-However, as a portfolio executive, ensure that you invest time and effort to position yourself as firmly as possible to build most suitable client base.
+However, as a Portfolio Executive, ensure that you invest time and effort to position yourself as firmly as possible to build most suitable client base.
 Hoping for the best is unlikely to be enough.
 Select a compelling niche and then develop a network of relationships that will deliver you success.

 Charles McLachlan is the founder of FuturePerfect and on a mission to transform the future of work and business.
 The Portfolio Executive programme is a new initiative to help executives build a sustainable and impactful second-half-career.
 Creating an alternative future takes imagination, design, organisation and many other thinking skills.
 Charles is happy to lend them to you.